 We all want to keep a steady stream of clients coming into our businesses, but how can we ensure there’s a constant flow?
-A finder’s fee can help establish a network of people that refer your business.
+A finder’s fee or referral commission can help establish a network of people that refer your business.

 Print advertising seems to have gone the way of cave drawings, and digital messages can be fleeting.
 People don’t have long attention spans, and conversion rates for things like pay-per-click (PPC) ads are at all-time lows.
 Company advertising is expensive, and it doesn’t capitalize on existing brand advocates.
 That’s why many small businesses offer finder’s fees.

 But what’s a finder’s fee, and how can you use them to generate more sales?
 This blog will show you how.

 A finder’s fee (AKA referral fee) is a type of commission paid to the coordinator in a transaction.
 Sometimes it’s for just the business introduction but more often it is tied directly to a sale.